Teaching Nana to Market Car Seats for Cats

 Ironically, its arrival was timely as I was preparing to deliver a webinar about marketing and was looking for resources that would describe and differentiate between inbound and outbound marketing.

-While it has yet to be fully embraced by many, inbound versus outbound marketing should be transforming how we approach marketing and sales.
+While it is becoming much better understood, inbound versus outbound marketing should be transforming how we approach marketing and sales.

 Outbound marketing is how we’ve traditionally approached marketing.
 We use vehicles such as print media, television, radio, tradeshows, cold calling, and listservs to push out information to the masses.
 In a sense, it means we’ve been interrupting potential prospects in an effort to get them onboard with our product, service, or message.